Roasted Turkey a l'Orange Recipe

 - 1 large onion, quartered

 - 1 large potato, peeled and cut into 2-inch cubes

 - 1 large sweet potato, peeled and cut into 2-inch cubes

 - 1. Mince four garlic cloves; transfer to a small bowl.
 Juice half of the orange; add to bowl.
 Stir in the marmalade, lemon juice, honey, parsley, paprika, oregano, salt, thyme and pepper.
 With fingers, carefully loosen skin from the turkey; rub 1/2 cup marmalade mixture under the skin.

 - 2. Thinly slice remaining orange half; place under the skin.
 Brush turkey with remaining marmalade mixture.
 Place remaining garlic cloves inside the cavity.
 Tuck wings under turkey; tie drumsticks together.

 - 3. Combine the celery, carrots, onion and potatoes in a roasting pan.
 Place turkey, breast side up, over vegetables.

-- 4. Bake at 325° for 3-1/2 to 4 hours or until a meat thermometer reads 180°, basting occasionally with pan drippings.
+- 4. Bake at 325° for 3-1/2 to 4 hours or until a thermometer reads 180°, basting occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.
 Cover and let stand for 20 minutes before carving.
 Yield: 28 servings.